mckennatim/xtest/README.md

 Each directory represents a code exploration and has its own README.md.
 All share sbdev0/node_modules.

 ## tags
+### 04-sb-rxasred-vigo
+handles parameters by

+- in routes.js - instead of just passing the the react render function to `return changeDevInfo(pro)` create an object containing the params and render function and put that in payload.
+Now the reducer can parse it
+- in reducer.js - return a state that now has `currentDevId` and `currentDev` which is the devices record that matches the id.
+- in DevInfo.js, the render function - instead of passing it all the props, just pass it a destructured list `{name, currentDev}` of the parts of state that it needs.

 ### 03-sb-rxasred-vigo
 An interesting almost clean rendition where react renders from simple functions, state is managed by an rxjs implementation of redux and navigation works with navigo.
 ### 02-xtest-react-router